umbraco/UmbracoDocs/Reference/Searching/Examine/index.md

 # Examine

 _Examine uses Lucene as its search and index engine.
-Searching using Examine with Lucene can be very powerful and fast._
+Searching using Examine with Lucene can be powerful and fast._

 ## What is Examine?